MetaphorData/connectors/metaphor/hive/README.md

 ## Setup

-Please ensure the user running the connector has `SELECT` privilege, so that the connector can read table informations from Hive.
-See [https://cwiki.apache.org/confluence/display/Hive/SQL+Standard+Based+Hive+Authorization](https://cwiki.apache.org/confluence/display/Hive/SQL+Standard+Based+Hive+Authorization) for more information.
+Please ensure the user running the connector has `SELECT` privilege with `WITH GRANT OPTION` specified, so that the connector can read table informations from Hive.
+See [SQL Standard Based Hive Authorization](https://cwiki.apache.org/confluence/display/Hive/SQL+Standard+Based+Hive+Authorization) for more information.

 ## Config File